websiteinspiration/bugsplat.rb/entries/checkup.md

 ## How much is this?

 Glad you asked!
-Stripe Checkup costs **$1,500**.
-I'll spend between half a day and one day examining your code and assembling a report with all of the information you need to be confident in your Stripe system.
+Stripe Checkup costs **$750**.
+I'll spend about half a day examining your code and assembling a report with all of the information you need to be confident in your Stripe system.

 ## Apply today